Dynamics of a single exciton in strongly correlated bilayers: A single exciton in a correlated bilayer

-Finally, realistic physical systems are expected to have a small nonzero value of $\alpha$ and an intermediate value of $t/J$.
+However, realistic physical systems are expected to have a small nonzero value of $\alpha$ and an intermediate value of $t/J$.
 What happens here?
-A simple extrapolation of the two $\alpha=0$ limits yields that the bandwidth of the quasiparticle peak will reach its maximum value at $J \approx t$.
+A simple extrapolation of the two aforementioned cases yields that the bandwidth of the quasiparticle peak will reach its maximum value at $J \approx t$.
 Similar extrapolations suggest that about half of the spectral weight will be carried by the QP peak.
-However, inclusion of a finite value of $\alpha$ is not so trivial.
-Our quantitative computations in Figure \ref{FigIsing} show a remarkable emergent Ising-like ladder spectrum, which hints at confinement of the exciton.
-Physically, this can be understood as follows.
-In the $\alpha=0$ limit, the magnetic interactions are dominated by the transverse excitations which are just single layer spin waves.
-The (interlayer) longitudinal spin waves become only relevant at finite $\alpha$.
-Since these longitudinal spin waves are gapped and non-dispersive, interactions with longitudinal spin waves lead to a ladder spectrum for the exciton.
-In first order in $\alpha$, the interaction with transversal spin waves is reduced and the longitudinal interactions become dominant.
-The resulting Ising-like spectrum contains multiple peaks, and the energy distance between the two lowest peaks scales as $t (J/t)^{2/3}$.
-The spectral weight carried by higher order peaks vanishes as $t/J \rightarrow 0$.
-This is exactly the behavior seen in Figure \ref{FigIsing}.
+However, inclusion of a finite value of $\alpha$ is not so trivial on an analytical level.
+Numerical results are therefore needed, and an overview of spectral functions for different ratios of $t/J$ and small values of $\alpha$ is given in Figure \ref{FigOverview}.